-So how do you measure media coverage?
+In a previous post we covered how to monitor media coverage, but how do you measure it?
 That’s a very good question.
-And with the reams of data available to us nowadays, it can be a bit of a tricky one.
+And with today’s overwhelming number of datasets, it can be a tricky one.

-It used to be incredibly easy (and often inaccurate).
-You simply used something called AVE (Advertising Value Equivalency).
-Worked out by assessing the value of any article by comparing it with the cost of an advertising space of the exact same size – AVE was essentially a calculation of column inches.
+It used to be incredibly easy (but often inaccurate).
+You simply used something called AVE (Advertising Value Equivalency) which is assessing the value of any article by comparing it with the cost of an advertising space of the exact same size – AVE was essentially a calculation of column inches.